Hyde Park Barracks with St Mary's Cathedral spires

 Since then, six generations have lived on the property before they converted it into a museum in the 1990s and the interior of the house preserves a hodgepodge of decor that runs across two centuries.
 Take a guided tour through this part of Australian history on Wednesdays and Fridays.

-Where: 356 Annangrove Road, Rouse Hill,
+Where: 356 Annangrove Road, Rouse Hill

-When: Second Sunday of each month from 10am–4pm.
+When: Open Sundays 10am–4pm.
 Closed Christmas Day.

-More: Details of mass times and tours on their website.
+More: Details of tours on their website.

 Entry fee: Free